 Moment of honesty: I’m such a car seat geek that I started drooling over online pictures of the Bubblebum around the time we took our first overseas trip with a kid and a car seat.
+I mean, how cool is a blow up booster seat?
 He was 1yo and we didn’t buy a Bubblebum for four long years.
 It was worth the wait.

 What is the Bubblebum booster seat anyway?

-The Bubblebum booster seat safety standards are very high, and they have models satisfying both the American and European testing requirements.
+The Bubblebum booster seat’s safety standards are very high, and they have models satisfying both the American and European testing requirements.
 It keeps kids safe by boosting them up a few inches and then holding the adult seat belt in place using a series of easy-to-operate clips.
 It even passes crash tests when deflated, just in case.
 How does it do that?
 The inside isn’t just empty like a balloon, but rather it has approximately an inch of memory foam to help it maintain its structure and webbing (just like a seatbelt) to anchor the seat belt guides.
+Not bad for an ultra-portable booster seat!

 Who is the Bubblebum inflatable booster seat for?